 About College Principal Allison Walker:

-An experienced Reflexology Practitioner and Teacher, Allison has been in clinical practice for over 20 years and teaching for 18 years.
-She now lives in the beautiful Peak District with her pug x cairn rescue dog.
+An experienced Reflexology Practitioner and Teacher, Allison has been in clinical practice for over 23 years and teaching for 21 years.
+She lives in the Derbyshire Dales with her Shih Tzu Teddy.
 Allison's interests include Qigong, Wildlife Photography, writing articles and short stories, veggie cooking, reading and walking in the Peak District.
 The image above was taken on a morning walk to the stepping stones in Dovedale.

 Here are some of Allison's training, qualifications and membership details: